 Changing Group Layout

 ActivePresenter supports grid layout for groups.
-This feature places child objects of a group in a grid pattern.
-This is useful when you want to draw tables to display fields in a grid layout or when you want to align child objects in a group.
+This feature places child objects of a group in a grid pattern, which is useful when you want to draw tables to display fields in a grid layout or when you want to align child objects in a group.

-To change the group layout to grid, select the group and follow the steps:
+To change the group layout to grid, select the group and do the following:

-Step 1: Go to Properties > Size & Properties > Group Layout.
+Step 1: Click the Properties pane > Size & Properties > Group Layout.

-Step 2: Click the Mode drop-down list and select Grid.
-The Grid layout ignores the original size of all objects in a group.
+Step 2: Click the Mode combo box and select Grid.
+The grid layout ignores the original size of all objects in a group.
 Instead, it assigns a fixed size to all of them.